Hitesh103/MonkeyTales_newsapp/README.md

-### MoneyTales News App
+### MonkeyTales News App
-MoneyTales is a daily updated news app that allows you to stay up-to-date on the latest business, finance, and economic news.
+MonkeyTales is a daily updated news app that allows you to stay up-to-date on the latest business, finance, and economic news.
 The app is built using React.js, making it fast and user-friendly.

 ## Features